 Seth Hanlon and Michael Linden are delighted conservatives in Congress may agree that $1 trillion in tax subsidies can be cut to reduce federal spending.

 Congress should help improve the effectiveness and efficiency of the Legal Services Corporation to better serve civil legal aid programs.

-The latest in a weekly series of talking points from CAP's Doing What Works team shows how we can make smart budget cuts that boost government efficiency.
+This is the latest in a weekly series from CAP's Doing What Works team showing how we can make smart budget cuts that boost government efficiency, not gut essential services.

 New practices can help millions of Americans access the legal assistance they need.

 A significant number of people are unable to afford legal assistance, a serious problem for both litigants and courts, writes Joy Moses.